Anand270294/Fast/docs/fullInstall.md

 1. Not Uitilising the GPU
 2. Utilising the GPU

-If you feel that you do not require the use of your Graphics Card, you are still required to install [**OpenCL**](https://www.khronos.org/opencl/) into your OS but we highly recommedn that you at least try it out especially if you are dealing with large vectors/matrices, regardless you should follow part 1 of this installation process.
+If you feel that you do not require the use of your Graphics Card, you are still required to install [**OpenCL**](https://www.khronos.org/opencl/) into your OS but we highly recommend that you at least try it out especially if you are dealing with large vectors/matrices, you should follow part 1 of this installation process.

 ### 1. Not Uitilising the GPU
 If you do not intend to utilise the GPU, you are at the right place!
 All you have to do is just install [**OpenCL**](https://www.khronos.org/opencl/) into your system: